ebzzry/ebzzry.github.io/src/en/actors-warriors.md

 themselves being completely unhirable.

 Not too long ago, I have encountered things that seemed unreal, but were real.
-One of those university programs is called «Operating Systems».
+One of those university programs is called _Operating Systems_.
 I was impressed at first that these schools offered them.
 However, upon closer examination, I discovered that students are taught to just use simulated tools to understand how systems work.
 They are not taught how machines work.
 They are not taught how